In this site you will find information about the course, as well as material and references that are useful to prepare it.

 4. Mechanism Design: Auctions (Krishna, chapters 2 and 3).

-The final grade will be based on class participation and homework assignment (10%), a midterm exam (40%), and a comprehensive final exam (50%).
+The final grade will be based on class participation and homework assignment (10%), some quizzes (30%), a class presentation (10%) and a comprehensive final exam (50%).
 The course grade of the students who take the extraordinary exam will be that of the exam if it is larger than this weighted average.

 © 2017 uc3m - Departamento de Economía